“Scripture says: Human beings live not on bread alone, but on every word that comes from the mouth of God.”

 Speaking and Listening, Reading and Writing are a priority here at St. Thomas of Canterbury RC Primary.
-The strands of Literacy run throughout the day, across the school.
+The strands of English run throughout the day, across the school.

 OFSTED recognised this excellence.
 Visit our Homepage to watch the Ofsted video clip!

 In the Early Years Foundation Stage (EYFS), Speaking and Listening activities are at the centre of teaching and learning.
 Adults model how to speak and interact in all areas of the provision.
 Early reading is a focus, where children learn to enjoy books and engage with a wide range of stories.